 In a recent novel, a fellow who absconded with 50 million dollars was told by the man chasing him: “You took too much money.
 If you had just taken 5 million, we would have written it off.
 Now we will chase you to the ends of the earth.”
 So the size of the debt is also a factor.

 The Texas Constitution and the Property Code already provide the homestead with substantial asset protection.
-However, placing the homestead into a living trust can add some anonymity and, when joined with a pour-over will, accomplish a measure of estate planning as well, since the delay and expense of probate (although modest in Texas) are reduced or eliminated.
+However, by placing the homestead into a living trust and adding a pour-over will, a substantial measure of estate planning may be accomplished as well.
+The delay and expenses of probate (although generally modest in Texas) are reduced or eliminated.
 Why?
 Because the living trust does not die, and title therefore remains in the trust regardless of the death of one of the beneficiaries.
-Also, Property Code Section 41.0021, entitled “Homestead in a Qualifying Trust,” specifically allows a homestead to be transferred into a living trust without losing its exempt character.
+Also, Property Code Section 41.0021 (Homestead in a Qualifying Trust) and Tax Code Section 11.13(j) (Residence Homestead) specifically allow provide for a homestead to be transferred into a qualifying living trust without losing its favorable tax status.

 Can persons from other states declare their intent to reside in Texas and designate a protected homestead within the state?
 Yes.
 If the issue is raised in court, it will be a fact issue to determine whether or not such a declaration was made in good faith (or with the obvious intention of defrauding creditors) and if there is some evidence to support the debtor’s intent—e.g., actual occupancy of the property as well as perhaps a Texas driver’s license, voter registration card, etc. This is not a difficult test since there is no minimum number of days a person must physically reside in Texas in order to claim a homestead.